Antiplato/Antiplato-release/README.md

 Here is how to get set up safely in about three minutes.

 ## Part 1: Installation
-1. Download the AntiPlato APK and tap the file to install it. (check out Release section of this page, usually bottom of page)
+1. **[Download the AntiPlato v1 APK](https://github.com/Antiplato/Antiplato-release/releases/download/v1/app-release.apk)** (or visit the [Release page here](https://github.com/Antiplato/Antiplato-release/releases/tag/v1)).
+Once downloaded, tap the file to install it.
 2. If you see a **"Blocked by Play Protect"** warning or simply "**App not installed**", close the installation screen.
 3. Open your **Google Play Store** app.
 4. Tap your profile picture in the top right corner and select **Play Protect**.